rosslyn07/AgniKai/awesome things i have done in college/large language models presentation.md

-the session structure I have planned
+the session structure i have planned

+the sites/links i have planned to show/use during the session
 -